limkokhole/diffhttp/README.md

 Currently no support on Private Window.

-You can load the extension from about:debugging, by click "Load temporary Add-on", then navigate to the downloaded folder, click first depth files(not directory) like manifest.json to load.
+You can load the extension code from about:debugging, by click "Load temporary Add-on", then navigate to the downloaded folder, click first depth files(not directory) like manifest.json to load.

 The panel will shows blank if you click the "Diff HTTP" tab before "Inspector" tab loading done, see https://bugzilla.mozilla.org/show_bug.cgi?id=1424515